 - After the cloth has been bleached sufficiently, allow the washing machine cycle to run all the way through and rinse the bleach away.

 - Now fill your machine for another cycle and add several glugs of 3% hydrogen peroxide (around a cup or so) plus laundry soap to the water and drop cloth.
 Let this cycle run all the way through and then machine dry the bleached drop cloth.
+The hydrogen peroxide will neutralize the bleach to prevent it from breaking down the fabric any further.

 - Optional: If you are extra cautious, before drying, run one more cycle with the drop cloth and laundry soap.
 Follow up with machine drying the drop cloth.
 Tip: I am always a little paranoid about residual bleach (I doubt it’s an issue, but again, paranoid), so I generally will throw in a load of something that “doesn’t matter” after bleaching a drop cloth (like white kitchen towels) just to make sure all that bleach is gone!